6 Drawings you need in your Residential Construction Documentation

-Typical to all projects, plans are diagrams drawn to scale for showing the arrangement and structure of a building.
-Most documents include a site plan, floor plan, roof plan and ceiling plan.
+Plans are diagrams drawn to scale, showing the arrangement of columns, beams, and ceilings inside a building.
+Typically, most documents include a site plan, floor plan, roof plan, and ceiling plan.

-Floor Plan: Imagine a horizontal view from above the building which shows a layout of the rooms inside.
-These comprise of floor plans.
+Floor Plans: Imagine a horizontal view from above the building that shows the layout of rooms inside.
+This view is represented via floor plans.

-Ceiling Plan: Ceiling plans indicate the change in ceiling level, installation of moulding structures and attachment of light fixtures.
+Ceiling Plans: Ceiling plans indicate ceiling level, installation of molding structures, and attachment of light fixtures.

-Plans form the very first of your building’s construction documents and BluEntCAD’s experts are pros at designing them.
+Plans are your building’s very first construction documents and BluEntCAD’s experts are pros at designing them.
 Want to see some of the plans we’ve made for our clients?
-Just write to us.
-Get in touch with our experts to know more about Construction DrawingsE-mail: firstname.lastname@example.org
+Write to us.
+Get in touch with our experts to know more about Construction DrawingsE-mail: email@example.com